 BEFORE YOU DO IT - MODEL IT

-Simulation has been used to:
+Simulation can be used to:

 - Guide a company moving from make to stock to make to order